 Who can turn on two-factor authentication?

-Two-factor authentication is available to iCloud and iTunes users with at least one device that's using the latest iOS or macOS.
-Here are the minimum recommended system requirements for all devices that you use with your Apple ID:
+You can use two-factor authentication with your Apple ID if you have a device that's using the latest iOS or macOS, or if you have access to a web browser and a phone number.* Here are the minimum recommended system requirements for all devices that you use with your Apple ID:

-- iPhone, iPad, or iPod touch that uses a passcode, with iOS 9 and later
+- iPhone, iPad, or iPod touch with iOS 9 and later

 - Mac with OS X El Capitan and iTunes 12.3 and later